Gauge invariant quantum thermodynamics: consequences for the first law: Introduction

-Here we propose a new route towards quantum thermodynamics, which at the same time aims to keep the spirit of classical thermodynamics.
-Therefore, our approach situates itself in between the two paradigms ---see Fig.~\ref{fig:control}.
-Our approach is driven by the concept of gauge invariance, a key principle underlying all modern physical theories~\cite{Cabibbo2017}.
-In fact, even before the development of quantum theory, symmetry considerations were increasingly seen as a key agent in determining the form of the fundamental physical laws~\cite{Gross1996}.
-The basic idea behind this principle is that physical quantities are invariant under certain symmetry transformations of the system.
-A well known example is the Abelian $\mathcal{U}(1)$ group that describes the gauge symmetry of electrodynamics~\cite{Jackson2001}.
-Our aim is to build the symmetry group behind quantum thermodynamics, such that the mean energy is invariant under the group action.
+Here, we propose a new route towards quantum thermodynamics, which at the same time aims to keep the spirit of classical thermodynamics.
+From~the point of view of thermodynamics, the~quantum state caries too much information, introducing a redundancy that should be eliminated, in~the same spirit that in classical thermodynamics, the~complete knowledge of the positions and velocities of all particles constituting the system is redundant and washed away by the average process discussed above (see Figure~\ref{fig:control} for an illustration).
+There is a fundamental principle in physics, named gauge invariance, that does precisely this~\cite{Cabibbo2017}.
+The~basic idea behind this principle is that physical quantities are invariant under certain symmetry transformations of the~system.

+The main goal of the present work is to build a gauge group for quantum thermodynamics that is able to remove the aforementioned redundant information stored in a quantum system and then define the relevant physical quantities, like work and heat, based on the gauge invariance principle.
+In~other words, we propose a new framework, based on the gauge principle, from~which quantum thermodynamic quantities~emerge.

-There is, however, a crucial difference between the gauge symmetry of classical and quantum field theories, and the one we identify behind thermodynamics.
-In the former case the \textit{fundamental} gauge transformations take us from potentials to physically meaningful quantities such as scattering amplitudes~\cite{Cabibbo2017}.
-In our theory, the gauge takes us from information theory to the thermodynamic quantities.
-In this sense, we rather speak about an \textit{emergent} gauge theory.
-Fig.~\ref{fig:gauge} illustrates this difference.
+It is important to observe that there is a crucial difference between the gauge symmetry of classical and quantum field theories, and~the one we identify behind thermodynamics.
+In~the former case, the {\textit{fundamental}} gauge transformations take us from potentials (e.g., vector potential in electrodynamics) to physically meaningful quantities such as scattering amplitudes~\cite{Cabibbo2017}.
+As~already mentioned, in~our theory, the~gauge takes us from information theory to the thermodynamic quantities.
+In~other words, the~principle of gauge invariance is employed here exactly to wash away information which is ``too detailed''.
+However, this redundancy is not fundamental, as~in the case of classical and quantum field theories, but~is redundant only in the context of thermodynamics and not, for~instance, in~the context of information theory.
+That is why we speak about an \textit{{emergent}} gauge theory.
+Figure~\ref{fig:gauge} illustrates this~idea.